li-xin-yi/HK-journalist/README.md

 **Note**: make sure `xelatex` is installed properly.

+More details can be found in [API Documentation](https://hk-journalist.readthedocs.io/en/latest/source/hkjournalist.html) and [this tutorial](https://hk-journalist.readthedocs.io/en/latest/source/tutorial_3.html).

 ## What will my variables on slides look like?

 All variables pass to `Journalist` via `hear` will display as strings just like what their `__str__` method does.